parthenon-hpc-lab/parthenon/doc/sphinx/src/interface/metadata.rst

    scale with volume.
 -  ``Metadata::Sparse`` implies that the variable is sparse and hence it may not be allocated on all blocks.
--  ``Metadata::AllocOnNewBlocks`` forces allocation of a sparse variable on any new ``MeshBlock`` that may be created through AMR or load balancing.
+-  ``Metadata::ForceAllocOnNewBlocks`` forces allocation of a sparse variable on any new ``MeshBlock`` that may be created through AMR or load balancing.